joymohanty8999/dbs-mini-project/README.md

 <h3>How to Run</h3>

 1. Run the sql files to create the Databases in Oracle 11g XE.
+2. Add the external JAR files to build path
-2. Run the applications via run option in the Eclipse IDE
+3. Run the applications from the Main methods in the Eclipse IDE

 <h3>Dependencies</h3>